Alea evangelii

 Alea evangelii (Game of the Gospels) is a member of the tafl family of games.

-Known from an eleventh-century Irish manuscript where it is given a Christian scriptural context, the game is played on the intersections of an 18 by 18 squares game board (i.e. a board identical to a standard 19 x 19 grid board for playing Go).
+Known from an illustration and account in Latin in an eleventh-century Irish manuscript where it is given a Christian scriptural context, the game is played on the intersections of an 18 by 18 squares game board (i.e. a board identical to a standard 19 × 19 grid board for playing Go).
 This is larger than that of most tafl games.

 The manuscript, Corpus Christi College ms. 122 (folio 5 verso), attempts to give scriptural meaning to a hnefatafl variant, and, though the layout is unwieldy, its proportions are also found in a game board fragment unearthed at Wimose on the Danish island of Funen.

 Transmission of the game through CCC MS 122

 Manuscript CCC MS 122 is composed of 117 pages.
-It includes three sections: the ten Eusebian Canons (or tables) representing how each Gospel agrees with or differs from the others; the “Alea Evangelii” diagram and two pages of explanation in Latin; the Vulgate Latin version of the four Gospels, preceded by St. Jerome's prologue.
+It includes three sections: the ten Eusebian Canons (or tables) representing how each Gospel agrees with or differs from the others; the "Alea Evangelii" diagram and two pages of explanation in Latin; the Vulgate Latin version of the four Gospels, preceded by St. Jerome's prologue.

 The manuscript is written in an Irish hand and is commonly dated to the eleventh century.
 The description of the game states that it was invented at the court of King Æthelstan of England (924–939) by two learned men: an anonymous Frank and Israel the Grammarian, one of the leading European scholars of his time.
 The diagram and its explanation were brought to Ireland by Dub Innse, bishop of Bangor (d.
 953).

-The captions that label the different sides of the diagram and many of the pieces intermix Latin and ancient Irish.

-The diagram presents numerous errors with respect to the accompanying text.
-Most notably, not counting the piece at the center of the board, 69 pieces appear on the diagram, while the text describes the position of 72 pieces.
+A photograph of the game is the frontispiece of The Times of St Dunstan by J. Armitage Robinson, who also reproduces and discusses the text.
+The captions that label the different sides of the diagram are in Latin with a note partly in Irish.
+Robinson copied an error by the eleventh-century scribe describing one of the inventors as a Jewish scholar at Æthelstan's court, and the error has been copied by modern scholars.
+The medieval Latinist Michael Lapidge pointed out that "Israel" is not a descriptive phrase but a reference to Israel the Grammarian.